20 YEAR RETROSPECTIVE: The best of the rest of 1997

 Air Force One

-As far as “Best of” quality goes, Life is Beautiful, Jackie Brown, and Boogie Nights flirted with spots in the Top 10.
+As far as “Best of” quality goes, Jackie Brown and Boogie Nights flirted with spots in the Top 10.
 For me, though not for many others, the works of Quentin Tarantino have not held up well.
 They’ve gotten more excessive and high on their own supply over the year.
 He’s an example of my changing tastes, but Jackie Brown is an expertly composed piece of entertainment.
 The marriage of styles between Tarantino and Elmore Leonard is a match made in heaven.
 Along the same lines, I’ve never been a big Paul Thomas Anderson fan.
 His films too have only gotten more pretentious since his early works.
 Boogie Nights is the one PTA film I find immediately watchable on his resume.
 Boogie Nights is an absolute party with all the sobering punches to be something bigger than fun.

 Included on that list are other spots of high-profile fun.
 I know I remember hooting and hollering in a theater seat to Will Smith’s befuddlement in Men in Black, Harrison Ford’s heroics in Air Force One, and Julia Roberts and Rupert Everett's antics in My Best Friend’s Wedding.
 I find Liar Liar to outright be Jim Carrey’s funniest film.
 I watch that one more than any of his other movies.
 While it hasn’t aged well at all, a Bond fan like myself cannot deny the cheeky love I will always have for Austin Powers: International Man of Mystery.